bklooste/epann/README.md

 # epann
 Evolutionary Plastic Artificial Neural Networks

+### General:

-##### A Python package for implementing Compositional Pattern Producing Network (CPPN) variants for indirectly encoding artificial neural networks for neuroevolution and artificial life experiments.
+epann is a Python package for implementing Compositional Pattern Producing Network (CPPN) indirectly encoded genomes.
+Genomes can be mapped to functional artificial neural networks for neuroevolution and artificial life experiments.

 ### Purpose:
 1. Greater understanding of the HyperNEAT algorithm and indirect encoding variants for evolving a populations of neural networks.